alicedapp/AliceSDK-iOS/README.md

 # Introduction

-Alice SDK iOS support other app use alice SDK to comfirm payment and sign message through alice.
+Alice SDK on iOS supports other apps that want to access crypto payments and don't want to build an entire wallet to do so but rather use an SDK.
+The Alice SDK allows your app to comfirm payments and sign messages via the Alice app.

-Currently, AliceSDK support following method.
+Currently, the AliceSDK supports the following methods.

 - getAddress
 - signMessage
 - sendTransaction
 - signTransaction

-# Install
+# Installation

 - Use cocoapods